-Hence, perishable food and frozen food is a no-go if you plan to ship through Hong Kong and using Lazada’s FBL (Fulfillment by Lazada) and LGS (Lazada Global Shipping) services.
+Hence, perishable food and frozen food are not suitable to ship through Hong Kong and when using Lazada’s FBL (Fulfillment by Lazada) and LGS (Lazada Global Shipping) services.

 For other food products, like crackers and canned food, I recommend you to contact Lazada as the regulations can differ, especially between ASEAN countries.

-Alcohol is rarely accepted by any fulfillment centres and shipping companies.
-I know this from my own experience when collaborating with fulfillment centres in Hong Kong and China.
+Alcohol is rarely accepted by any fulfillment centers and shipping companies.
+I know this from my own experience when collaborating with fulfillment centers in Hong Kong and China.

-Times Logistics (Lazada’s fulfillment centre in Hong Kong) currently doesn’t allow alcohol products.
+Times Logistics (Lazada’s fulfillment center in Hong Kong) currently doesn’t allow alcohol products.

 2. Country-specific prohibited items